What’s the Difference Between SOC 2 Type I and Type II?

 | |

 Modern businesses are no longer able to do without data security.
 Customers would desire evidence that their information remains secure.
 This is where the SOC 2 compliance is important.
-It assists firms to demonstrate how they secure confidential data.
+It assists firms in demonstrating how they secure confidential data.

-The distinction between SOC 2 Type I and SOC 2 Type II is not easily understood by many people.
-The two reports appear alike yet their objective and detail vary.
+Many people do not easily understand the distinction between SOC 2 Type I and Type II.
+The two reports appear alike, yet their objective and details vary.
 This blog describes it all in an easy and understandable manner.

 What Is SOC 2 Compliance?

-The SOC 2 compliance is a model that audits the effectiveness of a company in protecting data of customers.
+The SOC 2 compliance is a model that audits the effectiveness of a company in protecting the data of its customers.
 It is anchored on five trust principles:

 1. Security